 Whatever you are most comfortable with.
 The Microsoft programs are compatible so that won’t be an issue for homework assignments.
 This is really a personal preference.

 Laptops are great for portability and will run many of today’s computer applications.
 There is great coverage on campus for wireless networking.
-Laptops are more likely to “disappear”.
 If you choose a laptop, remember that the bigger the screen, the more the unit will weigh.
 Desktops give you more power for the money.
 They generally have a faster CPU, and are capable of more internal devices.
 They are also more upgradeable.
 It is really a personal choice and what a user is more comfortable with.
-Netbooks are one of the latest entries in the portable computing market.
+Ultrabooks are one of the latest entries in the portable computing market.
 They are very light, easily portable and inexpensive but at a cost of performance.
 If all you want or need is something to browse the internet, create documents and spreadsheets, or give presentations, these will suffice.
-The labs are always available if you need more horsepower.
+Chromebooks with Google’s Chrome OS is inexpensive, simple and secure but very limited.
+If you just want to surf the web, check email and navigate social media or chat, this would be great.
+2 in 1’s are devices that can switch between a traditional clamshell position to tablet mode.
+If you don’t need this feature, you will get more for your money with a traditional clamshell laptop.
+I often tell purchasers to go to Best Buy or their local computer shop and check out the ergonomics of the system they may want to purchase.
+This gives you the opportunity to see if you like the keyboard, touchpad, layout, etc. No matter your choice, the labs are always available if you need more horsepower.

 CPU’s Single CPU systems are slowly fading from view as companies strive to provide faster, cooler cheaper processors.
 I would advise the newer i Series processor.
 Faster is generally better.
 Following my earlier advice, look at the fastest CPU speed and drop back one or two steps.
 Many students have purchased systems with both INTEL and AMD CPU’s.
 The AMD processors are generally cheaper and the performance is comparable to the INTEL chip.